sburrel/AIDL2019_PROJECT_SBD/Readme.md

 -  Freezing half of the layers is not beneficial.
 - Data augmentation increases accuracy and leads to a better behavior of the validation loss during training.
 The training plots can be found in each one of the experiment's folders.
 - When facing problems during training with one optimizer like Adam, SGD (although being slower) can get better results.
-- The best results are obtained when during training we directly optimize a loss relevant to the task, like the Architecture 2 with the CosineEmbeddingLoss.
+- The best results are obtained when during training it is optimized directly a loss relevant to the task, like the Architecture 2 with the CosineEmbeddingLoss.
 - ResNext50 is a better feature extractor for the verification task than VGG16, ResNet50 and ResNet101.

 ## Getting familiar with the repository

 ### How to reproduce the experiments
 All the experiments have been performed with a Colaboratory  Notebook and are stored int the Experiment's folder.
-There are seven different versions that we summarize bellow:
+There are seven different versions that are summarized bellow:
 - Version 1: Architecture 1 with CELoss.
 Best results obtained for experiment [07](https://drive.google.com/open?id=1LJJ9nS2pwngqalRW1mOuUSiC4lvMm7eh).
 -  Version 2: Architecture 1 with BCELoss.
 Best results obtained for experiment [13](https://drive.google.com/open?id=1YBo9EVCO1SRKRzzkKyqCUGVFgpKePzTS).
 -  Version 3: Architecture 2 with CosineEmbeddingLoss and VGG16 as feature extractor.
 Best results obtained for experiment [23](https://drive.google.com/open?id=1YwPhbOXRJE0WGSNrHaviHakgxJJ4xRRL).